Elvira-94/natural-clean/README.md

 The intention of the green leaf hero image is to show to the client Natural Clean's focus on being environmentally friendly, while aslso staying simple enough to keep a clean site aesthetic.

+- __About Us Section__

+The About Us Section will show the user the advantages of booking our green cleaning services as well as the advantages of Natural Clean's offering of 24/7 call-outs no matter the time or day to deliver a range of cleaning services.

+The user will recognise the value of booking cleaning services that are exclusively non-toxic and eco-friendly in Dublin.
+This should persuade the user to consider using our Natural Clean site as their eco-consious, one-stop shop for any of their hypoallergenic cleaning needs.